freemo/apex/protocol/cross-band.md

 numbers specifies the band ID, while the second group of numbers is the net ID and is optional.
 In this way the designator 30M would represent the 30 meter band as a whole (specifically any nets on that band the station is capable of).
-When 30M is specified in a path, a station will digipeat that packet out on any port which is tuned to the 30M band.
+When 30M is specified in a path, a station will repeat that packet out on any port which is tuned to the 30M band.
 Similarly 30M1 would specify a frequency (net) that resides within the 30M band.
 The list of identifiers for the various nets will be updated periodically as new nets show